cosmonium0/Plexi-Anti-Nuke/README.md

 Create a .env file in your root directory:

 🧾 Example Logs
-`[SECURITY] Unauthorized bot detected — Removed automatically.
+[SECURITY] Unauthorized bot detected — Removed automatically.

-[PROTECTION] Channel deletion prevented by User: Unknown#0000 (ID: 112233445566) [ACTION LOG] Admin banned user: @Spammer — Reason: Mass mentions`
+[PROTECTION] Channel deletion prevented by User: Unknown#0000 (ID: 112233445566)

+[ACTION LOG] Admin banned user: @Spammer — Reason: Mass mentions
-💼 Permissions Required

-Administrator (Recommended for full protection)

-Manage Channels

-Manage Roles

-View Audit Log

-Kick & Ban Members

-Plexi is designed to run in secured, high-risk servers where reliability and instant reaction are critical.

-⚠️ Disclaimer

-Plexi Anti Nuke does not collect personal user data.
-All actions are limited to what the Discord API allows for authorized bots.
-Unauthorized or malicious use of Plexi is strictly prohibited.

-💻 Contributing

 Contributions are welcome!
 Fork the repository and open a pull request to suggest improvements, new features, or optimizations.

-💫 Protect your Discord.
-Stay secure with Plexi Anti Nuke.